noofny/pet-rego-challenge/README.md

 - I chose to build a WebAPI project using DotNetCore.
 This was purely to learn the framework as I believe it is a strongly emerging technology for good reasons.
 - I developed this on MacOS with VisualStudio 2017 Community Edition.
 No ReSharper or linting addons, just coding bare-back...I really miss ReSharper!

-- I chose to use a containerized ELK stack (ElasticSearch, Lucene, Kibana) for the data persistence layer.
-Possibly a contentious decision, I chose this as a learning exercise and to provide some fun with data visualizations which are available "out of the box" with Kibana.
-- Mocking IElasticClient in my repositories proved to be a challenge, due to a lack of experience/docs/examples (or limitations) around async handling within the mocking framework I used (Moq).
-In order not to have this slow delivery I flagged as a todo item.
+### Data Layer
+I originally considered using a relational database, possibly Microsoft SQL Server.
+Together with a mature ORM such as Entity Framework this would work nicely with WebApi.
+I chose however to take a challenge and use a completely different approach, implementing Elastic Search using the NEST SDK.
+I did this for the following advantages;
+- :+1: To try something different.
+- :+1: To challenge myself and further my knowledge of the technology.
+- :+1: To simplify setup - simply using a pre-compiled Docker image of an entire ELK stack.
+- :+1: To leverage data visualization tools that come out of the box with Kibana.
+...however with the following disadvantages...
+- :-1: Added time and complexity to deliver the solution.
+- :-1: Repository code is not as succinct and elegant compared to coding against Entity Framework contexts.
+- :-1: Does not smoothly integrate with WebApi.
+- :-1: Harder to test, some testing has been left as a todo item (not happy about this at all).

 ### API Versioning